COT6900/DavidBruck/Week5/README.md

-### David Bruck COT6900 - Week 5
+### David Bruck COT6900 - Week 5, 6

 ### Database helpers for SQLite

 I added 3 public database helper functions:

 * `withDatabase`: Opens a connection to a SQLite database and creates the database if it does not exist.
 While the connection is open, it calls a provided callback function with the open database connection.
 It always closes the connection once the callback function returns, and aggregates exceptions.
 * `databaseQuery`: Takes a SQL string, open database connection (from `withDatabase`), parameters, and a transformer (to allow us to turn dynamically-typed arrays of column results into strongly-typed Haskell datatypes).
+Runs the parameterized SQL, transforms the untyped, and returns them typed.
 * `getSchema`: Queries tables and virtual tables (e.g. FullText search tables) and includes their names, types, and columns (which themselves have names, types, nullability, primary key).
-This is used by the Template Haskell to automatically build strongly-typed Haskell datatypes corresponding to the types and nullability for each field's original column.
+This is used by the Template Haskell to automatically build strongly-typed Haskell datatypes and queries corresponding to the types and nullability for each field's original column.

 DatabaseHelpers/src/DatabaseHelpers.hs :